hwixley/hwixley/README.md

 ## Hello there!

-- 🌱 I am currently working as an iOS engineer at Venn Apps which serves as a B2B platform for developing bespoke apps for ecommerce businesses (**Swift, Typescript, & Shell**)
+- 🌱 I am currently working as a Full Stack iOS engineer at Venn Apps which serves as a B2B platform for developing bespoke apps for ecommerce businesses (**Swift, Typescript, & Shell**)
 - 🔭 In my spare time I like to build OSS.
 I am currently developing a customisable CLI in bash to allow easy automation for daily tasks for developers including: development environment setup, git actions, and more (**Shell**).
 [Check it out!](https://github.com/hwixley/wix-cli)

 ##